What is ALTA?

 How do I book my stay at the ALTA conference?

 It’s recommended that you stay on-site at the hotel or convention center where the ALTA conference is taking place, in order to have easy access to all the conference events.
 Each year, ALTA secures a block of rooms in order to offer conference attendees at a special price.
-The hotel block typically opens in mid-March, and information will be made available at that time over our website, newsletter, and social media platforms.
+The hotel block typically opens in the spring, and information will be made available at that time over our website, newsletter, and social media platforms.
 Book early, as rooms in our hotel blocks are released to the general public around one month before the start of the conference, and often fill up well in advance.

 If you prefer not to stay on-site for whatever reason, there will be other hotels and forms of lodging in the surrounding area of the conference venue.